energychain/corrently-charge/README.md

 - expedite adoption of eMobility by providing  state of the art CX

 ### Problem definition
-Flexibility of BEV charging for demand-side-management could not be used in public or semi-public charging-points.
-Local energy generation in conjunction with eMobility do not develop synergy effects making investments into energy management less attractive and limit customer experience in an upcomming competitive market.
+The flexibility of BEV charging for demand-side-management could not be used in public or semi-public charging points.
+Local energy generation in conjunction with eMobility do not develop synergy effects making investments into energy management less attractive and limiting customer experience in an upcoming competitive market.

 ### Proposed solution
 Automated tariff evaluation as soon as charging session starts.
 Tariffs take local generation and green power index into account giving different tariffs to the client as options of required energy (final state of charge), available time, energymix.